bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-braking-changes.md

 ```
 Client will be requiring initializing struct as above or setup value of `Y` same as `X` was.

-## Method overload with braking behavior
+## Method overload with Breaking behavior

 Imagine following method exposed in some library: